 - Food and water bowls should be either stainless steel or ceramic.
 Although plastic bowls are common and popular, they can cause inflammation (“feline chin acne”) in cats.

-- We feed and recommend Hill’s science diet indoor kitten food.
+- We feed and recommend Hill’s science diet kitten food.

 - Probiotics should be provided to your kitten once per day for the first week or two that they come home in order to aid in the production of antibacterial substances, inhibit pathogenetic bacteria and toxins, and regulate the immune response.
 In addition, probiotics should be on hand if your kitten has an upset stomach.

 - Probiotics can be purchased at chewy.com, amazon.com, or your local pet store.

 - A brush or comb (wire teeth work best)